How to use JavaScript to Change Background Color?

 </div>

-Here, we’ve given the div element an id attribute of “myElement” to reference it in our JavaScript code easily.
+Here, we’ve given the div element an id attribute of “myElement” to easily reference it in our JavaScript code.
 You can use any valid HTML element for this tutorial, but remember that some elements may have default styles that could affect the background color.

 Step 2: Create A JavaScript Function

 The next step is to create a JavaScript function that will change the background color of our HTML element.
-We’ll use the document.getElementById()” method to select our div element, and then we’ll use the style.backgroundColor” property to set the background color.
+You can use jQuery in the JS file or any other framework you like.
+We’ll use the “document.getElementById()” method to select our div element, and then we’ll use the “style.backgroundColor” property to set the background color.
 Here’s the code:

 function changeColor() {